Medically reviewed by Drugs.com. Last updated on Jan 10, 2020.

 HIV is usually diagnosed by testing your blood or a sample of cells taken with a swab from inside your cheek for the presence of antibodies to the virus.

-Some HIV tests aren't accurate immediately after infection because it takes time for your body to produce antibodies to the virus.
-It can take up to three to 12 weeks for someone to make enough antibodies for an antibody test to detect HIV infection.
+HIV tests vary in how soon they are able to detect infection.
+The time between when you get the virus and when it can be detected is called the window period.
+It can take up to three to 12 weeks for your body to make enough antibodies for an antibody test to detect HIV infection.

 Rapid HIV testing

 Several rapid tests offer highly accurate information within as little as 20 minutes.
-These tests look for antibodies to HIV using a sample of your blood, drawn from a vein or a finger prick, or fluids collected on a treated pad that is rubbed on your upper and lower gums.
-A positive reaction on a rapid test requires a confirming blood test.
+These tests look for antibodies to HIV using either:

 Home HIV testing